-It’s the time of the year when we are looking for ways to burn energy without leaving the house.
-This active math game allows us to be active, while learning something at the same time.
-I actually have a long list of active math (and reading) games, which I hope to post soon.
-Today I want to share Roll, Count, Run and Stick.M
+It’s the middle of winter, the time of the year when we are looking for ways to burn energy without leaving the house.
+This active math game allows us to be active while learning some math at the same time.
+I have a long list of active math (and reading) games that help us survive the long Chicago winter.

 This game is fun for multiple ages.
 My kids who are 7, 5, and 3 can play this game all day.

 Disclaimer: this post contains Amazon affiliate links.
 If you buy through my links, I will get a commission.
 Thank you!

 Construction paper, glue, and a ruler (if you are making a color circle) or color printer to print one off the internet

 There are three preliminary steps to get ready.

 1. Make a circle with six colors or print one off the internet.

 To make one like ours find a salad plate.

 I used a salad plate to draw a circle on a piece of construction paper.

 I divided the circle into six parts.
 (It was not easy because all my kids had a different idea about how we should do it).
 And then we covered each part with a triangle of different shade and glued it on.